Efficient Discovery of Actual Causality in Stochastic Systems: Experimental Evaluation

 \subsection{Performance Analysis}

-\Cref{tab:luncar} presents the results of our experiments on the Mountain Car and Lunar Lander environments, while \Cref{tab:f16} focuses on the F-16 simulation.
-As shown in the tables, the abstraction-refinement algorithm achieves significantly better performance in discovering probabilistic actual causes compared to concrete SMT solving especially in larger DTMCs.
-In smaller DTMCs, the overhead of constructing abstract models and performing refinement steps can outweigh the benefits, making direct SMT solving on the concrete model more efficient for discovering causes.
-However, for larger DTMCs especially in the F-16 first scenario and the Lunar Lander, the performance gains from abstraction-refinement are substantial.
+\vmcai{\Cref{tab:mcar-results,tab:lunar-results} summarize the results for the Mountain Car and Lunar Lander environments, and \Cref{tab:f161-results,tab:f162-results} present the outcomes for the two F-16 scenarios.
+Bold numbers indicate the best results, and underlined numbers denote the second-best results.
+As shown in the tables, the abstraction-refinement algorithm (employing both refinement heuristics) achieves significantly better performance in discovering probabilistic actual causes compared to concrete SMT solving especially in larger DTMCs.
+In most experiments, both refinement heuristics achieve comparable performance, with the range-based heuristic performing slightly better in the Mountain Car, Lunar Lander, and second F-16 scenario, while the action-based heuristic shows an advantage in the first F-16 scenario.
+In addition, in some smaller DTMCs, the overhead of constructing abstract models and performing refinement steps may outweigh the benefits, making direct SMT solving on the concrete model more efficient for identifying causes.} However, for larger DTMCs especially in the F-16 first scenario and second scenario, the performance gains from abstraction-refinement are substantial.

 Additionally, we observe a meaningful correlation between execution time and the size of the DTMC.
 Notably, performance is also influenced by the depth-width ratio of the DTMC structure.
 In our experiments, deeper DTMCs with lower branching factors (as observed in F-16 scenarios) make cause discovery more challenging for both the abstraction-refinement and concrete SMT approaches.
-For instance, comparing the F-16 first scenario with 13k states in \Cref{tab:f16} to the Lunar Lander with 14k states in \Cref{tab:luncar} reveals a significant performance difference.
+For instance, comparing the F-16 first scenario with 13k states in \Cref{tab:f161-results} to the Lunar Lander with 14k states in \Cref{tab:lunar-results} reveals a significant performance difference.
 This discrepancy is due to differences in the DTMC structures: the F-16 model is deeper with less branching, while the Lunar Lander DTMC is shallower with more branching.
 Consequently, the execution time for causal discovery depends on both the number of states and the structure of the DTMC.
-In addition, the complete performance comparison results are provided in \Cref{sec:complete-result}.